brendacs/colludia-gatsby/src/content/posts/picks/2020-10-07-3-quirky-nostalgic-social-media-games.markdown

 slug: /3-quirky-nostalgic-social-media-games/
 title: "3 Quirky, Nostalgic Social Media Simulator Indie Games"
 postType: ["picks"]
-tagline: "With these types of heavily text-based and narrative driven games, it's not easy to get the art direction, narrative, and emotional poignancy just right.
+tagline: "With these types of heavily text-based and narrative-driven games, it's not easy to get the art direction, narrative, and emotional poignancy just right.
 However, I think these ones hit the spot—they have unique art, a distinctly non-generic twist on social media usage, and employ the framework of technology to tell their story well."
 date: 2020-10-07
 releaseDate:
 image: 3QuirkyNostalgicSocialMediaGames.webp